xmmedia/starter_wordpress/README.md

 Add a line to `.gitignore` such as `!public/app/mu-plugins/plugin/` so the plugin is detected/include by git.
 Commit the plugin to git.
 It will need to manually updated.

+## Wordpress Settings
+- `Settings -> Reading` Discourage search engines from indexing this site (for Dev) – Create Home Page page and then
+- `Settings -> Reading` Set home page to static page (The Home Page you just created).

 ## Referencing Assets

 To reference assets (images, CSS files, etc) that are located in the theme, use the following function: